AndreRH/hangover/docs/COMPILE.md

 To build Hangover Wine you need:

 - The dependencies to [build](https://wiki.winehq.org/Building_Wine#Satisfying_Build_Dependencies) a 64 bit Wine
-- [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) for PE cross-compilation (downlaod & unpack a release, but don't use the .zip files, they are for Windows)
+- [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) for PE cross-compilation (download & unpack a release, but don't use the .zip files, they are for Windows)
 - About 5GB of disk space

 in the Hangover repository do: